 Have you been injured in a car accident that was not your fault?
 Are you facing mounting medical bills, lost wages, and the prospect of a long recovery and no idea how to pay for all of it?
-Personal injury lawyer Patterson Weaver and his compassionate staff can help.
-Whether your case is in Colorado Springs, Pueblo, Teller County, or the surrounding area, Patterson Weaver Law will help you fight to be fairly compensated for your suffering and losses.
+Car Accident lawyer Patterson Weaver and his compassionate staff can help.
+Whether your case is in Colorado Springs, Pueblo, Teller County, or the surrounding area, Patterson Weaver Law, LLC will help you fight to be fairly compensated for your suffering and losses.

 Why do I Need an Accident Attorney?

 A car accident can change your life.
-In addition to physical injury and often long recovery, financial impact of your injuries on yourself and your family can seem overwhelming.
+In addition to physical injury and often long recovery, the financial impact of your injuries can seem overwhelming.
 Sometimes, the injury is so severe that complete recovery will never happen—your life has been changed forever.
 Moreover, if someone close to you died in the accident, the emotional trauma can feel debilitating.
 Auto Accident attorney Patterson Weaver and his capable and caring staff can help you navigate an intimidating and complicated process to help you regain financial security and compensation for what you have lost.

 Car accidents in Colorado happen for many reasons.
-From texting while driving, drunk driving, reckless driving, equipment failure, to a driver simply not being attentive to the road and vehicles around them, severe accidents can have many causes.
+From texting while driving, drunk driving, reckless driving, equipment failure, to a driver simply not being attentive to the road and vehicles around them, severe accidents can occur at anytime.
 According to the Colorado Department of Transportation, 2017 saw more than 600 traffic fatalities in the state.
-But as tragic as that number is, it represents only a small portion of injury crashes in Colorado.
+As tragic as that number is, it represents only a small portion of crash-related injuries in Colorado.
 From 2012 to 2017, there were nearly 57,000 crashes in Colorado resulting from distracted driving alone, with nearly half of those resulting in some degree of injury.

 What Kind of Damages Can I Recover?

 In Colorado, the driver who causes a car accident is financially responsible for all of the damages resulting from the accident.
-Common damages resulting from an accident often include property (such as the value of the damaged or destroyed car itself), bodily injury, and lost wages resulting from work time lost.
+Common damages resulting from an accident often include bodily injury (including all medical bills), property (such as the cost to repair your vehicle), and lost wages resulting from work time lost.

 Legally speaking damages are normally divided into three categories, Economic Damages, Non-Economic Damages, and Punitive Damages.